Kintoyyy/MikroTik-LibreQos-Integration/README.md

 2. **Rate Limit Calculation**:
    - Extracts rate limits from MikroTik PPP profiles.
    - Computes minimum rates as 50% of maximum values and 115% for the maximum.
+   - Rate limits can be defined in the **comment field of the PPP profile** (no need to set rate limits explicitly in the profile).

 3. **Logging**:
    - Logs all actions (additions, updates, deletions) for easy monitoring and debugging.